Best video editing computer of 2024

 Running a last-generation Intel chip and a mobile GPU means it’s not quite as powerful as a tower like the Velocity Micro Raptor Z95.
 But don’t let that put you off - the Envy 34 is one of the best all-in-one PCs for editing video.
 Conducting a series of benchmark tests, we found the device performed strongly in video and photo editing, even beating out the famously fast iMac at times.

-When we reviewed the machine, we called it a better option than an Apple devide, especially for content creators and video editors who aren't (or don't wish to be) locked into the Apple ecosystem.
-This is especially true for content creators looking for better value for money, since you can upgrade storage and memory, while getting double the number of ports found on Apple’s prestigious video editing computer.
+When we reviewed the machine, we found it offered a better option than an Apple device in a few ways.
+Especially for content creators and video editors who aren't (or don't wish to be) locked into the Apple ecosystem.
+For some content creators, the machine will certainly provide better value for money since you can upgrade storage and memory, while getting double the number of ports found on Apple’s prestigious video editing computer.

 Read our full HP Envy 34 review